FirstClassTree/sqlDataBaseScience/README.md

 [system_docs.pdf](https://github.com/user-attachments/files/19263791/system_docs.pdf)

-A MYSQL and data scraping project helping you make millions of dollars as and executive movie producer.
+A MYSQL and data scraping and data science project helping you make millions of dollars as an executive movie producer.